Programming-Chaos/evolvedTD/README.md

 ## Pulling

-Let's say a Pull Request was recently merged into `master` and we want to obtain those changes.
+Let's say a pull request was recently merged into `master` and we want to obtain those changes.
 It's as easy as checking it out and pulling:

     git checkout master